YHtan1/Tool_for_Finance/README.md

 # yahoo_scraper
-This repo contains code to scrape data from Yahoo Finance to perform financial data analysis
+This repo contains code to scrape data from Yahoo Finance to perform financial data analysis\n